Aliases for EEF2K Gene

 Previous GeneCards Identifiers for EEF2K Gene

 This gene encodes a highly conserved protein kinase in the calmodulin-mediated signaling pathway that links activation of cell surface receptors to cell division.
 This kinase is involved in the regulation of protein synthesis.
 It phosphorylates eukaryotic elongation factor 2 (EEF2) and thus inhibits the EEF2 function.
 The activity of this kinase is increased in many cancers and may be a valid target for anti-cancer treatment. [provided by RefSeq, Jul 2008]

 GeneCards Summary for EEF2K Gene

 EEF2K (Eukaryotic Elongation Factor 2 Kinase) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and mTOR signalling.
+Diseases associated with EEF2K include Anoxia.
+Among its related pathways are p70S6K Signaling and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include calcium ion binding and protein kinase activity.
 An important paralog of this gene is ALPK1.

 UniProtKB/Swiss-Prot for EEF2K Gene

 Threonine kinase that regulates protein synthesis by controlling the rate of peptide chain elongation.
 Upon activation by a variety of upstream kinases including AMPK or TRPM7, phosphorylates the elongation factor EEF2 at a single site, renders it unable to bind ribosomes and thus inactive.
 In turn, the rate of protein synthesis is reduced.